LeaVerou/lea.verou.me/2024/context-chips/index.md

 ### Idea 5: Existing 5-point question template

-At this point, the lead engineer dredged up a question template that had been used to ask about the respondent’s experience with various types of tooling.
+At this point, the lead engineer dredged up a question template that had been used in other surveys to ask about the respondent’s experience with various types of tooling.
 Instead of separating experience and sentiment, it used a 5-point scale where each answer except the first answered *both* questions.

 <figure class="float">